ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 let () = Dream.(run (router [ get "/" (fun (_ : request) -> html Hello.En.v) ]))
 ```

-This gives us a web server that responds with the content of `Hello.En.v` to HTTP requests to the '/' path.
+This gives us a web server.
+It responds to HTTP '/' requests with the content of `Hello.En.v`.
 Refer to the [Dream documentation](https://aantron.github.io/dream/) for more information.

 <!-- TODO: we have to probably refer to the Dream docs for an explanation
 Before detailing how things work, let's explain how Dream types works.